northscaler/d/README.md

 ## Basics
 `d` uses the `deno` version specified in this order:
-1. Via the `d` command line argument `--use`.
+1. d command line argument `-u` or `--use`.
-2. From the file `.drc` from
+2. Environment variable `DENO_VERSION`.
-    1. the current directory tree up to the root, then
+3. The d rc file up the current directory tree, beginning in the current directory.
-    2. your home directory, then
+4. The d rc file in the user's home directory.
+5. d rc file in the d home directory.
-    3. the `d` home directory.
+6. The file `.drc` in the d home directory.

 If not found, `d` downloads the specified, or latest if unspecified, version of `deno` and uses that.